 - 1 baguette loaf

-- 1 tbsp Carapelli Extra Virgin Olive Oil
+- 1 tablespoon Carapelli Extra Virgin Olive Oil

 - Dice feta into 1 inch/2 cm cubes